Kaedim/working-at-kaedim/README.md

 - Why is what we are building interesting to you?
 - Where are you currently based?
 - Do you want to work in the office 5 days a week?

+If you are a 3D Artist interested in joining our global team of 3D Artists, please get in touch with recruiting3d@kaedim.com for more information about the hiring process.

 ## What do we do